VioletKimble/violetkimble.github.io/research.md

 **Using Protein Binding Microarrays to analyze DNA binding differences of Human Transcription Factor Isoforms** _Laboratory of Dr. Martha Bulyk_

 I utilized R to perform protein-binding microarray data analysis on the DNA binding patterns of the reference and alternative isoforms of two disease-associated TF genes: OTX2 and TBX5.
 My analysis expanded on existing knowledge of human TF binding diversity and pointed to the importance of understanding TF isoforms.
-As a result of this research experience, I presented both oral and poster presentations at the Virtual Leadership Alliance National Symposium (LANS), ABRCMS, and the Society for Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS).
-Presenting my research at the various conferences gave me valuable experience in effectively communicating my science to the broader scientific community.
-As a result, I was recognized with an award for an outstanding presentation at SACNAS 2020.

 **RNA-seq Analysis of Sex Differences in the Striatum Cocaine Response of NOD Mice** _Laboratory of Dr. Elissa Chesler_